 - Education of proper pooping mechanics and urinary habits to reduce strain on the pelvic floor.

-- Dry needling for pain control and improved myofascial mobility.
+- Dry needling for pain relief and improved myofascial mobility.

 Interested in more tips on how to prevent or overcome Pelvic Floor Problems?